glbertj/Konsekuensi/README.md

 3. Ensure your branch is up-to-date with the main repository.

 ### Issues and Labels
-We use labels to categorize issues.
+Use labels to categorize issues.
 Please apply the appropriate label when creating or triaging issues.

 - `documentation`: Issues related to improving or clarifying existing documentation.
 - `enhancement`: Suggestions for enhancing the content or adding new guides.